-Any and all are invited to program on this theme in March and share their efforts using the hashtags #MyDreamingMyLoving and #PoetryCoalition.
-Here’s a look at what will take place across the country in March.
+Any and all were invited to program on this theme in March and share their efforts using the hashtags #MyDreamingMyLoving and #PoetryCoalition.
+Here’s a look at what took place across the country in March.

-Beyond Baroque will present three programs on the theme of Poetry & the Body: “May Sky: The Poetry of the Internment Camps,” a performance by Los Angeles poets, community members, and high school students of haiku written by Japanese-American citizens unjustly and inhumanely placed in internment camps by the U.S. government during World War II; “The Hum of Our Blood,” a reading and discussion by Madelyn Garner and Ramon García that will address the legacy of the AIDS epidemic, its differing representations in poetry and photography, and poetry’s role in coping with illness and loss; and a reading and workshop by gender-liminal poet C. Bain that will focus on gender and embodiment.
+Beyond Baroque presented three programs on the theme of Poetry & the Body: “May Sky: The Poetry of the Internment Camps,” a performance by Los Angeles poets, community members, and high school students of haiku written by Japanese-American citizens unjustly and inhumanely placed in internment camps by the U.S. government during World War II; “The Hum of Our Blood,” a reading and discussion by Madelyn Garner and Ramon García that addressed the legacy of the AIDS epidemic, its differing representations in poetry and photography, and poetry’s role in coping with illness and loss; and a reading and workshop by gender-liminal poet C. Bain that focused on gender and embodiment.

-On March 2, CantoMundo will partner with the editors of Puerto Rico en Mi Corazón (Anomalous Press, 2017) to present a #PoetsForPuertoRico reading at the Caribbean Cultural Center African Diaspora Institute in New York City.
-This event is in support of the publication of Puerto Rico en Mi Corazón, a collection of letterpress broadsides of 20 Puerto Rican poets writing in English and Spanish.
-Printed in both languages, the broadsides feature work by both emerging and established poets living on the island and in the diaspora: afro-boricuas, mixed and white-boricuas, indigenx, as well as poets of all genders.
-Sales of the broadsides will go to support Taller Salud, a non-profit organization that provides health services to low income communities of color, women, and LGBTQ Puerto Ricans on the island.
+On March 2, CantoMundo partnered with the editors of Puerto Rico en Mi Corazón (Anomalous Press, 2017) to present a #PoetsForPuertoRico reading at the Caribbean Cultural Center African Diaspora Institute in New York City.
+This event was held in support of the publication of Puerto Rico en Mi Corazón, a collection of letterpress broadsides of 20 Puerto Rican poets writing in English and Spanish.
+Printed in both languages, the broadsides featured work by both emerging and established poets living on the island and in the diaspora: afro-boricuas, mixed and white-boricuas, indigenx, as well as poets of all genders.
+Sales of the broadsides supported Taller Salud, a non-profit organization that provides health services to low income communities of color, women, and LGBTQ Puerto Ricans on the island.

-On March 1, 2018, Cave Canem will share an exquisite corpse—a fully formed poem made of independently formed fragments—comprised of lines written by Cave Canem faculty and fellows.
-Using poetic lines inspired by or in honor of the body, this poem will reimagine our individual voices as comprising one body.
-The exquisite corpse will debut on cavecanempoets.org and be shared on Cave Canem's and other Poetry Coalition members' social media channels.
-When sharing, Cave Canem will invite its networks to consider the disparate parts of their singular form, and the ways in which bodies take shape from both within and without.
+On March 1, Cave Canem shared an exquisite corpse, a fully formed poem made of independently formed fragments, comprised of lines inspired by or in honor of the body written by Cave Canem faculty and fellows.
+The exquisite corpse debuted on cavecanempoets.org and was shared on Cave Canem's and other Poetry Coalition members' social media channels.
+Cave Canem also invited its networks to consider the disparate parts of their singular form, and the ways in which bodies take shape from both within and without.

-On March 23, 2018, Cave Canem will host its first-ever open mic, inviting participants to read work on the theme of the body.
-The program will close with a reading of the Cave Canem exquisite corpse.
+On March 23, Cave Canem hosted its first-ever open mic, inviting participants to read work on the theme of the body.
+The program closed with a reading of the Cave Canem exquisite corpse.

-Kundiman will celebrate Poetry & the Body with a Postcard Project during the month of March.
-Kundiman fellows will send and receive postcards each day of the month and will also open the project up via social media to anyone who would like to participate.
-Writers can explore #MyDreamingMyLoving in many ways: thinking through Asian American identity, #metoo, love and desire, incarceration, and perceptions of our bodies.
-On March 13, Kundiman will be hosting a free generative writing workshop to explore the theme of Poetry & the Body at the Asian American Arts Alliance in Brooklyn.
+Kundiman celebrated Poetry & the Body with a Postcard Project during the month of March.
+Kundiman fellows sent and received postcards each day of the month and also invited responses on social media.
+On March 13, Kundiman hosted a free generative writing workshop to explore the theme of Poetry & the Body at the Asian American Arts Alliance in Brooklyn.

-O, Miami is collaborating with Sylvester Comprehensive Cancer Center to produce a unique poetry engagement project with cancer patients.
-On March 3, poet Melanie Almeder will lead a two-hour workshop for the Sylvester community focused on reading and writing poems that “re-claim” the space of one’s body.
-Participants will read poems about the body and respond with their own poems.
-On March 5, there will be a henna tattoo workshop featuring the workshop participants’ poems.
+O, Miami collaborated with Sylvester Comprehensive Cancer Center to produce a unique poetry engagement project with cancer patients.
+On March 3, poet Melanie Almeder led a two-hour workshop for the Sylvester community, which focused on reading and writing poems that “re-claim” the space of one’s body.
+Participants read poems about the body and responded with their own poems.
+On March 5, O, Miami presented a henna tattoo workshop featuring the workshop participants’ poems.

-The Poetry Center, San Francisco State University will present a reading and conversation by Lily Hoang and Jackie Wang on March 1, 7 pm at The Poetry Center, Humanities 512, San Francisco State University.
-On Saturday, March 3, it will host a reading and book party for Jackie Wang’s Carceral Capitalism, brand new in Semiotext(e)’s Interventions Series; she’ll be joined by Lily Hoang, reading from her latest remarkable book, A Bestiary (Cleveland State University Poetry Center), 7 pm at The Green Arcade, 1680 Market Street, San Francisco.
+The Poetry Center, San Francisco State University presented a reading and conversation by Lily Hoang and Jackie Wang on March 1.
+On March 3, it hosted a reading and book party for Jackie Wang’s Carceral Capitalism, brand new in Semiotext(e)’s Interventions Series; she was joined by Lily Hoang, who read from her latest remarkable book, A Bestiary (Cleveland State University Poetry Center), at The Green Arcade in San Francisco.

-In collaboration with the International Center of Photography Museum (ICP), the Poetry Society of American will present “Japanese Internment: Public Memory and Cultural Production,” a two-part event that brings together artists, scholars, poets, and photographers who draw on the history of Japanese incarceration during World War II and its archival, material evidence in their innovative practices..
-The two-part event will be in conjunction with the exhibition Then They Came for Me: Incarceration of Japanese Americans during World War II, on view at the ICP Museum through May 6, 2018.
+In collaboration with the International Center of Photography Museum (ICP), the Poetry Society of American presented “Japanese Internment: Public Memory and Cultural Production,” a two-part event that brought together artists, scholars, poets, and photographers who drew on the history of Japanese incarceration during World War II and its archival, material evidence in their innovative practices.
+The two-part event was held in conjunction with the exhibition Then They Came for Me: Incarceration of Japanese Americans during World War II, on view at the ICP Museum through May 6.

-Poets House will host "Poetry & The Body," a reading on March 3 at 3 pm featuring six former Emerging Poets Fellows—Chia-Lun Chang, Alex Cuff, Rico Frederick, Ricardo Hernandez, Cynthia Manick, and Adeeba Talukder—who will present commissioned new work based on the theme of Poetry & the Body.
+Poets House hosted "Poetry & The Body," a reading on March 3, which featured six former Emerging Poets Fellows—Chia-Lun Chang, Alex Cuff, Rico Frederick, Ricardo Hernandez, Cynthia Manick, and Adeeba Talukder—who presented commissioned new work based on the theme of Poetry & the Body.
 Each Fellow was invited to spend some time in the Poets House library and asked to select five items that address the theme of Poetry & the Body.
 Based on their discoveries, the Fellows were commissioned to write new essays and poetry.
-This work will be gathered in a folio and co-published: first in Los Angeles Review of Books in March, featuring an introduction by former U.S. Poet Laureate Juan Felipe Herrera; and then on Poets House’s new website in April.
-The Fellows will present and read from their new writings at the Poets House reading on March 3, to be followed by a discussion and Q&A.
+This work was gathered in a folio and co-published: first in Los Angeles Review of Books in March, featuring an introduction by former U.S. Poet Laureate Juan Felipe Herrera; and then on Poets House’s new website in April.
+The Fellows presented and read from their new writings at the Poets House reading on March 3, which was followed by a discussion and Q&A.

-The University of Arizona Poetry Center will offer programs centered on trans poetry and poetics, including a month-long series on the Poetry Center’s 1508 blog and a featured reading with poet and critic Stephanie Burt, who will read from her recent work on gender and identity on March 15.
-Burt’s reading will be followed by a panel with Tucson Poet Laureate TC Tolbert in an extended conversation on trans poetry and poetics.
+The University of Arizona Poetry Center offered programs centered on trans poetry and poetics, including a month-long series on the Poetry Center’s 1508 blog and a featured reading with poet and critic Stephanie Burt, who read from her recent work on gender and identity on March 15.
+Burt’s reading was followed by a panel with Tucson Poet Laureate TC Tolbert in an extended conversation on trans poetry and poetics.

-On March 15, 2017 National Youth Poet Laureate Amanda Gorman and the 2018 National Youth Poet Laureate finalists will participate in a reading and moderated discussion with Michael Cirelli, executive director of Urban Word, at the Library of Congress.
-The poets will also share original work inspired by the theme of Poetry and the Body.
-This event is cosponsored by the Library of Congress Young Readers Center.
+On March 15, National Youth Poet Laureate Amanda Gorman and the 2018 National Youth Poet Laureate finalists participated in a reading and moderated discussion with Michael Cirelli, executive director of Urban Word, at the Library of Congress.
+The poets also shared original work inspired by the theme of Poetry and the Body.
+This event was cosponsored by the Library of Congress Young Readers Center.

-Woodland Pattern Book Center will host a free reading on March 17 featuring Nikki Wallschlaeger, Jay Besemer, and Jose-Luis Moctezuma, which was organized by Milwaukee Poet Laureate Roberto Harrison.
-Print pieces featuring work by the poets will be available at the event courtesy of Oxeye Press.
+Woodland Pattern Book Center hosted a free reading on March 17 featuring Nikki Wallschlaeger, Jay Besemer, and Jose-Luis Moctezuma, which was organized by Milwaukee Poet Laureate Roberto Harrison.
+Print pieces featuring work by the poets were available at the event courtesy of Oxeye Press.